 8. How to overcome culture shock in England?

 Since we were previously living in Copenhagen, we didn’t experience culture shock when we moved to the U.K. – it felt much more like home than Denmark did.

-Sure, we had to get used to certain British phrases and words (why are all the vegetables called something else here??) and we struggled to know where to purchase particular necessities like tools for around the house, but we ultimately figured it out, which was part of the fun of living here.
+Sure, we had to get used to certain British phrases and words (why are all the vegetables called something else here??) and we struggled to know where to purchase particular necessities like tools for around the house.
+Still, we ultimately figured it out, which was part of the fun of living here.

 9. What do you like about Bristol?

 Bristol is a great size (about 450,000 people) – it has everything you need, but doesn’t feel too big.

 The city has a lot of character – something Bristolians are very proud of.
 I love all the fantastic small businesses around town, but if you love Zara or H&M, you can find those types of stores here as well.

 The food scene is pretty incredible for a town of this size.
 There are a ton of restauranteurs and producers that care deeply about the quality of their food and where it is coming from, which I respect and appreciate.

 There is also a great craft beer community here, which means a great pint is never far away.
 Overall, it’s just a fun city to live in with a great, young vibe.

 10. Are there any bad things about Bristol that you don’t like?

 Yes.
 Mostly just public transportation (or lack thereof).